ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     # watch the log
     $ tail -f target-aws-1/master.log

-Once this process complete you should see no error messages from "vagrant_cluster_launch.pl".
+Once this process finishes, you should see no error messages from "bin/launcher/launch_cluster.pl".
 If so, you are ready to use your cluster/node.

-If you want to launch multiple clusters, make sure to specify different target directory each time!
+If you want to launch multiple clusters, make sure to specify different target directory names (ex. target-os-1, target-os-2, etc.) in the config file!

 #### Step - Log In To Node/Cluster